sr-gi/bolt13/13-watchtowers.md

 `encrypted_blob`s outside those boundaries cannot contain valid transactions, so they should be rejected.

-A tower should broadcast a penalty transaction right after a breach is seen, but should be also able to bump the fee is necessary.
-A too small `to_self_delay` can make the tower fail to do so.
+A tower should broadcast the penalty transaction right after a breach is seen, but should be also able to bump the fee if necessary.
+If `to_self_delay` is smaller than expected, then it can lead the tower to fail.

 ### The `appointment_accepted` message